benjaminion/upgrading-ethereum-book/src/book.md

 The size of the stake in Ethereum&nbsp;2 is 32 ETH per validator.

 This value is a compromise that is as small as possible to allow wide participation, while remaining large enough that we don't end up with too many validators.
-In short, if we reduced the stake, we would potentially be forcing stakers to run more expensive hardware on higher bandwith networks, thus increasing the forces of centralisation.
+In short, if we reduced the stake, we would potentially be forcing stakers to run more expensive hardware on higher bandwidth networks, thus increasing the forces of centralisation.

 The main practical constraint on the number of validators in a monolithic[^fn-monolithic] L1 blockchain is the messaging overhead required to achieve finality.
 Like other [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf)-style consensus algorithms, Casper&nbsp;FFG requires two rounds of all-to-all communication to achieve finality: that is, for all nodes to agree on a block that will never be reverted.